 (Newswise)–A UC Davis study found that the damaged gut lining (known as leaky gut) in monkeys infected with chronic simian immunodeficiency virus (SIV), an HIV-like virus, was rapidly repaired within five hours of receiving Lactobacillus plantarum bacteria.

 The study, published in the PNAS, linked chronically inflamed leaky gut to the loss of PPARα signaling (a nuclear receptor protein responsible for regulating cell metabolism) and subsequent damage to mitochondria – the cell’s power house.
+Read the article written by John Kelly, MD on HIV testing, the early detection test to be more specific.

 The researchers found that L. plantarum activated PPARα signaling and revived mitochondrial flow, repairing the gut barrier in only five hours of exposure.